How to Write a Resume for a Student (College or University Graduate and High School Student)

 1) Student Resume Header

 Your first name and last name.
 Keep your name at the top of the resume.
 Your name should be bold and eye-catching.
 Stick with a simple, readable font.
-It does not have to fill up the full top of the resume but should be balanced with blank space surrounding it.
+It does not have to fill up the full top of the resume but should be balanced with white space surrounding it.

 2) Student Resume Contact Section